Anthropology Department

 Learning about anthropology at CapU may take you beyond the classroom, including the opportunity for field study or observation exercises.
 Our courses span these subfields:

-Archaeology is the study of humans through the remains of their physical activities, usually through investigation and classification of sites and artifacts.
+Archaeology is the study of humans through the remains of their physical activities, usually through the investigation and classification of sites and artifacts.

 Also known as physical anthropology, this subfield focuses on human biology, past and present.
 Interest ranges from human origins and development to contemporary biological diversity.